micmejia/bible-dump/NKJV/Hosea/Hos 2.md

 For their mother has played the harlot; She who conceived them has behaved shamefully.
 For she said, 'I will go after my lovers, Who give _me_ my bread and my water, My wool and my linen, My oil and my drink.'

 ###### 6
-"Therefore, behold, I will hedge up your way with thorns, And [^e]wall her in, So that she cannot find her paths.
+"Therefore, behold, I will hedge up your way with thorns, And wall her in, So that she cannot find her paths.

 ###### 7
-She will [^f]chase her lovers, But not overtake them; Yes, she will seek them, but not find _them._ Then she will say, 'I will go and return to my first husband, For then _it was_ better for me than now.'
+She will chase her lovers, But not overtake them; Yes, she will seek them, but not find _them._ Then she will say, 'I will go and return to my first husband, For then _it was_ better for me than now.'

 ###### 8
 For she did not know That I gave her grain, new wine, and oil, And multiplied her silver and gold-- _Which_ they prepared for Baal.